 The City of Sydney is close to completing Sydney Park's water reuse scheme.
 Work began in April 2013 and the final stages of the project are underway.
 The park should be fully open for public use before the end of 2014.

+The $10.5 million upgrade will allow around 850 million litres of stormwater a year to be captured and cleaned.
 The project will deliver the City's largest water harvesting system, and help us achieve our 2030 target for 10% of water demand to be met through local water capture and reuse.

 - diverting stormwater through underground pipes

 - filtering water through a pollutant trap and series of bio-retention beds

 - revitalising the park’s wetland system to increase storage and improve water filtering

 - landscape improvement to create more recreation and play opportunities